eggheadio/eggheadio-course-notes/construct-sturdy-uis-with-xstate/notes/02-handle-http-request-state-with-xstate.md

 });
 ```

-🔮 We need to think about the events can trigger a transition from one state to another
+🔮 We need to think about the events that can trigger a transition from one state to another
   - For example: when we are in the `idle` state and a `fetch` event happens, we want to transition to the `pending` state, etc.

 We can define our events as such: